 All you need is an updated resume, a short application letter highlighting your previous experience and what you’d like to get out of this internship, and samples of your work relevant to the position you're applying for.
 For more questions email us at email@example.com with the subject “Internships”.

-For Western students, the internship postings are available on Career Central as well and may earn you 0.5 academic credit.
+For Western students, the internship postings are available on Western Connect as well and may earn you 0.5 academic credit.
 The internships are unpaid but have an honorarium attached for the duration of the festival week.